 Ask Human Resources or Legal to read over your offer letter to make sure it complies with the requirements in your city, state, and country.

 There’s stuff you might need to leave out

 - A request for the candidate to sign and return.
 According to her, this “can create an offer-acceptance situation, turning the offer letter into an enforceable contract.”

 - Implied length of employment.
 For example, if you’re hiring someone at $25/hour, don’t write that the pay is $50,000 annually, as that implies that the term of employment is at least a year.

 - Promises or guarantees of benefits or bonuses that are discretionary or subject to change.
 Later, the candidate could say that they accepted your offer based on those specific benefits.

-Seeing your offer letters as an opportunity to delight and incorporating them into your employer branding strategy can turn candidates that may be on the fence into absolute yeses.
+Extraordinary offer letters that align with your employer branding strategy can turn candidates on the fence into an absolute yeses.